ECE311S Dynamic Systems and Control (Last updated April 15, 2012)

 Teaching Staff

 Prof. M.E.
-Broucke GB434A LEC 01, LEC 02, Course Coordinator broucke at control dot utoronto dot ca
+Broucke GB434A LEC 01 broucke at control dot utoronto dot ca

 Lecture Schedule